anthonylangsworth/OrderBot/doc/CommandReference.md

 Import a list of ignored fleet carriers as a CSV (command separated variable) file, adding to (not replacing) the ignored carriers.
 This allows easy backup or transfer of the goals previously exported using [/carrier-movement ignored-carriers export](#carrier-movement-ignored-carriers-export).

+The bot writes a short description of each ignored carrier to the audit log.

 Existing ignored carriers are NOT cleared first.
 This is additive.

 ### /carrier-movement ignored-carriers list